 - The human resource sector becomes committed to employee engagement.

 I should mention the format of the breakfast.
 The talk was followed by a Q&A and group discussion.
-It was valuable gaining insight into so many organisations so quickly and hearing about the various surveys, processes and incentives in place.
-I have a whole page of notes but if your are intrigued, you may just have to come along to the next event.
+It was valuable to gain insight into so many organisations so quickly and hear about the various surveys, processes and incentives in place.
+I have a whole page of notes but if you are intrigued, you may just have to come along to the next event.

 If you want to read more of Bruce Temkin’s work check out his blog Customer Experience Matters.